Applying for Special Programs (ESE)

 At Lakeland Christian School, we recognize that students have different academic needs and often learn at different paces.
 Mild learning disabilities and/or attentional issues can be discouraging for students.
 Through the Special Programs (ESE) Department, LCS seeks to provide a resource setting at an additional cost for students with mild disabilities who can mainstream into the rigorous academic curriculum in the regular classroom.
 Students in kindergarten through twelfth grade can benefit from these services.

 Students in this program function at average to above average levels and are diagnosed with mild disabilities in the areas of:

 - Generalized Anxiety DIsorder

 - Asperger’s Syndrome

-There are ten levels of ESE support for students in kindergarten through fifth grade, ranging from consultative services to daily academic support for the students.
+There are five levels of ESE support for students in elementary school, ranging from consultative services to daily academic support for the students.
 Certified teachers work with the K-5 students, with primary instruction being offered in the areas of math and language arts.

-Students in grades seven through twelve are mainstreamed into regular classrooms.
-All subjects are taught at a college preparatory level with the exception of basic classes in math and English (as needed).
-Students receive resource support during a daily scheduled study hall period.
+Students in grades six through twelve are mainstreamed into regular classrooms.
+All subjects are taught at a college preparatory level with the exception of middle school basic classes and high school core classes in math and English (as needed).
+Students receive resource support instruction during a daily guided study hall period.
 The resource personnel assist with personal organization, academic accountability and test prep/work completion.
 Students can also receive test and classroom accommodations through this program.